 Acne occurs when the pores of your skin become blocked with oil, dead skin, or bacteria.

-Each pore of your skin is the opening to a follicle.
+Each pore of your skin opens to a follicle.
 The follicle is made up of a hair and a sebaceous (oil) gland.

 The oil gland releases sebum (oil), which travels up the hair, out of the pore, and onto your skin.
-The sebum keeps your skin lubricated and soft.
+Sebum helps keeps your skin lubricated and soft.

-One or more problems in this lubrication process can cause acne.
-It can occur when:
+One or more mishaps in this lubrication process can contribute to acne.

 - dead skin cells accumulate in your pores